wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (b) an actuary that is appointed by or under any of the provisions of this Act to perform or exercise any function, duty, or power in respect of the insurer.

+    Section 80(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 80(4): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Supply of financial statements

-##### 81 Financial statements must be given to Bank
+##### 81 Financial statements and interim financial information must be given to Bank

-*   (1) A licensed insurer must ensure that, on or before the date on which the financial statements of the insurer and any group financial statements are required to be registered under the [Financial Reporting Act 1993][363],---
+*   (1) A licensed insurer must ensure that, on or before the date on which the financial statements of the insurer and any group financial statements are required to be registered under the [Financial Reporting Act 1993][378],---

     *   (a) copies of those statements together with a copy of the auditor's report on those statements are given to the Bank; and

-    *   (b) a copy of the appointed actuary's report prepared under [section 78][101] in respect of those statements is given to the Bank.
+    *   (b) a copy of the appointed actuary's report prepared under [section 78][103] in respect of those statements is given to the Bank.

-    (2) A licensed insurer must, within 5 months after the end of the first half of each accounting period of the insurer,---
+    (2) A licensed insurer must, within 4 months after the end of the first half of each accounting period of the insurer,---

-    *   (a) prepare interim financial statements of the insurer for that half-period; and
+    *   (a) prepare interim financial information for that half-period that complies with subsection (3); and

-    *   (b) prepare interim group financial statements for a group comprising the insurer and its subsidiaries for that half-period; and

-    *   (c) ensure that copies of those statements together with a copy of the auditor's report on those statements (if any) are given---
+    *   (b) ensure that copies of that information together with a copy of the auditor's report on the information (if any) are given---

         *   (i) to the Bank; and

-        *   (ii) for registration to the Registrar (within the meaning of [section 2(1)][364] of the Financial Reporting Act 1993) if this is required by the regulations.
+        *   (ii) for registration to the Registrar if this is required by the regulations.

-    (3) In subsection (2), _subsidiaries_ has the same meaning as in [section 2(1)][364] of the Financial Reporting Act 1993\.

-    (4) The interim financial statements and interim group financial statements must---
+    (3) The interim financial information must---

+    *   (a) comply with---

+        *   (i) generally accepted accounting practice; or

+        *   (ii) requirements specified by the Bank in a written notice given to the insurer (for example, regulatory requirements that apply in the insurer's home jurisdiction); and

-    *   (a) be audited if required by the regulations; and
+    *   (b) be audited if required by the regulations.

-    *   (b) be prepared in accordance with generally accepted accounting practice (within the meaning of [section 3][365] of the Financial Reporting Act 1993).
+    (4) If subsection (3)(a)(i) applies, the interim financial information must be interim financial statements prepared in respect of---

+    *   (a) the insurer if the insurer, at the end of the half-period, has no subsidiaries; or

+    *   (b) a group comprising the insurer and its subsidiaries in any other case.

+    (4A) In this section, _generally accepted accounting practice_, _Registrar_, and _subsidiaries_ have the same meanings as in the [Financial Reporting Act 1993][378].

-    (5) This section is subject to any exemption under [section 238(1)(a)(iii)][308] in respect of any provision of this section.
+    (5) This section is subject to any exemption under [section 238(1)(a)(iii)][311] in respect of any provision of this section.

-    (6) A licensed insurer commits an offence if it fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $100,000\.
+    (6) A licensed insurer commits an offence if it fails to comply with this section and is liable, on conviction, to a fine not exceeding $100,000\.

+    Section 81 heading: amended, on 4 September 2013, by [section 11(1)][379] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 81(2): replaced, on 4 September 2013, by [section 11(2)][379] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 81(3): replaced, on 4 September 2013, by [section 11(2)][379] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 81(4): replaced, on 4 September 2013, by [section 11(2)][379] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 81(4A): inserted, on 4 September 2013, by [section 11(2)][379] of the Insurance (Prudential Supervision) Amendment Act 2013 (2013 No 61).

+    Section 81(6): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 3---Statutory funds of life insurers